srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🪛 Bug Fixes

 - Fixed floating objects not floating when reaching out of fluid
+- Fixed issue with changing stroke width when rendering polygons

 ### 🧽 Cleanup & refactoring